Warrenpoint: Places of interest

 Two small inland lakes, the "Mill Dam" and the "Waterworks" offer a variety of fishing opportunities.
 A permit is needed to fish these lakes, which are located about 1 mile from the town centre.

 Warrenpoint Promenade was used as a backdrop for Bundoran in the film The Butcher Boy, especially the exterior of the Star of the Sea Convent and the Edwardian swimming baths.

 The Bridal Loanan is one of the biggest cul-de-sac's in the world and the largest in Europe.
 It also has the Magennis Investiture Stone at its peak.

 Education

 St Dallan's Primary School, a Catholic primary school of about 700 pupils, was opened in September 2000 by the then Education Minister Martin McGuinness.
 Formed from the merger of the Star of the Sea and St. Peters Primary Schools, it was built on the site of the former St. Peters Primary School.

 Other schools in the area include Dromore Road Primary School and St Mark's High School.

+Transport

+The A2 road connects Warrenpoint to Newry, by way of Narrow Water Castle.
+A bus service links Newry, Warrenpoint and Rostrevor along the A2.
+The long-planned Narrow Water Bridge to Omeath was expected to begin construction during 2023.

+The Newry, Warrenpoint and Rostrevor Railway opened in 1849 and was taken over by the Great Northern Railway (Ireland) in 1889, operating with the Newry and Armagh Railway as part of the branch to Armagh before it closed to passengers in 1933.
+The line to Warrenpoint eventually closed down in 1965, with the railway trackbed used to build the A2 dual carriageway.
+Warrenpoint railway station was located next to the docks.
+Railway service was never extended to Rostrevor, but from 1877 until 1915 the Warrenpoint and Rostrevor Tramway ran horse-drawn trams on the route.

+Warrenpoint port has regular freight ferries to Heysham, operated by CLdN.
+Local ferry services between Warrenpoint and Omeath operated for many years, but ceased in 2015 with the retirement of the last ferry captain.

+The Newry Ship Canal was closed to commercial shipping in 1974, but remains intact as far as Newry city centre, and can be sailed by leisure boats.

 Demography

+2021 Census

+On Census Day (21 March 2021) the usually resident population of Warrenpoint/Burren was 9,091.
+Of these: